dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 composite pattern can validate some condition and then bind one or more variables only when that condition holds.

+A variable pattern can also have a type annotation in order to only match values of the specified type.

 #### Declaration matcher

 A declaration matcher enables embedding an entire declaration binding pattern